Foothill's long road ends with second state title in program history

 SACRAMENTO — While the rest of the Foothill boys basketball team cheered together in a mob and jumped in celebration, Edward ‘Squid’ Turner and Cesar Valdez embraced.
 The moment completed the rise and reclamation for this storied program.

 The Trojans beat Mt.
-Shasta 78-66 for the CIF Division V State Boys Basketball Championship at Golden 1 Center in Sacramento on Friday afternoon.
+Shasta 78-66 for the CIF Division V State Boys Basketball Championship at Golden 1 Center in Sacramento on March 8.

 It’s the second state title for the Trojans after winning the D-II championship in 1988.
 It’s also the first boys basketball state title for a Kern County program in 25 years, the last coming when East High won the D-II championship in 1994.